-Lion bites Ospreys' Wales hooker Scott Baldwin
+Scott Baldwin: Lion bites Ospreys' Wales hooker

 - From the section Welsh Rugby

-The incident happened at a game park as Ospreys became the first Welsh team to head to South Africa in the tournament.
+"When you put your hand in a fence where there is a lion, you will get bitten."

-Boss Steve Tandy said: "There was an incident with a lion, but in fairness it was nothing to do with the lion.
+For most people that's good advice.
+Unfortunately for Wales and Ospreys hooker Scott Baldwin the advice came a little too late.

-"He did bite Scott but when you put your hand in a fence where there is a lion, then you will get bitten."
+That's because they are the wise words of Baldwin's boss Steve Tandy, after the 29-year-old missed his team's latest Pro14 fixture because he had been bitten by a lion.

-Tandy said Baldwin, 29, received "plenty of warning" before receiving the wound that needed "a couple of stitches".
+"On the mend thankfully & should be up & running round soon enough thanks for your support & concern."

-The Ospreys head coach added: "It was pretty stupid on Scott's behalf and he is pretty lucky.
+But it is fair to say Tandy was far from impressed with Baldwin's actions.

+"It was pretty stupid on Scott's behalf and he is pretty lucky," said Tandy.
 "It had nothing to do with where we were.

 "It was a good environment and we were told how far back to stand.